 Being asked to create PLNU’s journalism program in 1984, Nelson and his wife originally moved from Minnesota to San Diego with the intention of staying for just a couple years to get the program up and running.
 “But then we realized — completely unrelated to weather — that there was this place where I’d be surrounded by scholars and motivated students who want to learn.
 I was so impressed by the colleagues who were in this department; I felt smarter just being in the same room with them.”
 And it was that sense of curiosity, combined with his passion for truth-seeking storytelling that kept Nelson intrigued, thinking “let’s see where this goes.
 Let’s make this thing awesome.
 I felt like I could really be part of something.”

 Since then, Nelson has gone on to earn his doctorate, achieve his tenure as a professor, and continue helping expand PLNU’s department of Literature, Journalism, Writing, and Languages.
-Since 1995, he’s organized and hosted the annual Writer’s Symposium by the Sea, interviewing renowned journalists, writers, and authors at PLNU, including Ray Bradbury and Rob Bell, as well as Anne Lamott, Amy Tan, Kareem Abdul Jabbar, and many more.
+Since 1995, he’s organized and hosted the annual Writer’s Symposium by the Sea, interviewing renowned journalists, writers, and authors at PLNU, including Ray Bradbury and Rob Bell, as well as Anne Lamott, Alice Walker, Amy Tan, Kareem Abdul Jabbar, and many more.

 He’s continued writing in such publications as the New York Times, Boston Globe, San Diego Union Tribune, San Diego Magazine, and Christianity Today, and, in addition to Talk to Me, has written 14 other books such as God Hides in Plain Sight: How To See The Sacred In A Chaotic World and Quantum Leap: How John Polkinghorne Found God in Science and Religion.